Wells, Somerset: History

 One of the three wells which give the city its name; two are located in the gardens of the Bishop's Palace (as shown) and one in the Market Place.

 The city was a Roman settlement that became an important centre under the Anglo-Saxons when King Ine of Wessex founded a minster church in 704.
 Two hundred years later, in 909, it became the seat of the newly formed bishopric of Wells; but in 1090, the bishop's seat was removed to Bath.
 The move caused severe arguments between the canons of Wells and the monks of Bath until 1245 when the bishopric was renamed the Diocese of Bath and Wells, to be elected by both religious houses.
 With the construction of the current cathedral and the bishop's palace in the first half of the 13th century, under the direction of Bishop Reginald and later Bishop Jocelin, a native of the city, Wells became the principal seat of the diocese.

 The 8th-century port at Bleadney on the River Axe enabled goods to be brought to within 3 mi of Wells.
 In the Middle Ages overseas trade was carried out from the port of Rackley.
 In the 14th century a French ship sailed up the river, and by 1388 Thomas Tanner from Wells used Rackley to export cloth and corn to Portugal, and received iron and salt in exchange.
 Wells had been a centre for cloth making; however, in the 16th and 17th centuries this diminished, but the city retained its important market focus.
 Wells in the 19th century had the largest cheese market in the west of England.

-Wells was listed in the Domesday Book of 1086 as Welle, from the Old English wiells, not as a town but as four manors with a population of 132, which implies a population of 500–600.
+Wells was listed in the Domesday Book of 1086 as Welle, from the Old English wiells, not as a town but as four manors with a total of 132 households, which implies a population of around 500–600.
 Earlier names for the settlement have been identified which include Fontanetum, in a charter of 725 granted by King Ina to Glastonbury and Fontanensis Ecclesia.
 "Tidesput" or "Tithesput furlang" relates to the area east of the bishop's garden in 1245.
 Wells was part of, and gave its name to, the hundred of Wells Forum.